Python Examples¶

 Figure 4 Outlier detection on chameleon_t8_8k¶

-Detect outliers with Deadwood, separately in each cluster detected by Genie:
+Detect outliers with Deadwood, separately in each cluster determined by Genie:

 import genieclust